DAF vs CRT: Donor-Advised Fund vs Charitable Remainder Trust

 How to decide: a simple decision framework

 A practical way to choose is to start with your primary outcome.
+Choose a DAF-first approach if most of these are true:- you want maximum flexibility in which charities you support and when

 - you want a repeatable annual workflow